syncfusion-content/javascript-docs/js/Grid/Data-Binding.md

 ### WebAPI

 Using `ej.WebApiAdaptor`, you can bind WebApi service data to Grid.
-The data from WebApi service must be returned as object that has property `Items` with its value as datasource and another property `Count` with its value as dataSource’s total records count.
+The data from WebApi service must be returned as object that has property `Items` with its value as datasource and another property `Count` with its value as dataSource's total records count.

 The following code example describes the above behavior.